sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

 + `Duplex`
 + `Transform`

-In turn, each `stream` class inherit from `EventEmitter` and produce several types of events including:
+In turn, each `stream` class inherits from `EventEmitter` and produces several types of events including:
 + `'end'` &mdash; when a `Readable` stream has finished reading
 + `'finish'` &mdash; when a `Writable` stream has finished writing
 + `'error'` &mdash; when an unexpected situation is found